-Like adults, she’ll probably behave differently depending on what’s going on and who she’s with.
-Some babies get quite cranky at this point because they’re beginning to realise what they can and can’t do.
-She may really want to reach a toy on the other side of the room, for example, and get frustrated if she can’t crawl yet.
-But that will come soon.
+Like adults, she'll probably behave differently depending on what's going on and who she's with.
+Some babies let you know they're beginning to realise what they can and can't do.
+She may really want to reach a toy on the other side of the room, for example, and get frustrated and cry if she can't crawl yet.

 At around 7-8 months, some babies start to get shy with strangers – and upset if their parents leave the room.
 This is very common.
 Your baby now feels very safe and secure with you, but less so with strangers, so she may turn away or bury her face in your shoulder because she feels a little bit anxious.
 For some babies, this shyness only lasts for a short time, for others it can be longer.

 Similarly, if you leave the room, your baby will be anxious about whether you’ll come back.
 She doesn’t yet understand that you’re still in the house – so call out to her to let her know you’re around.

 At 7-8 months your baby may be able to...

 - sit up without help for a few minutes

 - move across the floor by sliding, shuffling or rolling in some cases

 - hold and drink from a cup with a spout

 - look at where sounds are coming from quite accurately

 - react to familiar people around her and repeat an act if you praise her